InfiniteTradingProtocol/Infinite-Trading-R-SDK-v1/README.md

-Here’s a polished version of your README.md with better structure, clarity, and developer-friendly formatting:

----

 # Infinite Trading R SDK

 This SDK provides tools to simplify interaction with the **Infinite Trading API** and to streamline the development of trading strategies using **R**.